Does Publication of Interest Rate Paths Provide Guidance?

 Date Written: June 22, 2018

-Does the central bank practice of publishing interest rate projections (IRPs) improve market participants' interpretation of what new information implies for future interest rates?
-From high-frequent forward rate agreements we compute market forecast errors; differences between expected future interest rates and ex post realizations.
+Does the central bank practice of publishing interest rate projections (IRPs) improve how market participants map new information into future interest rates?
+Using high-frequency data on forward rate agreements (FRAs) we compute market forecast errors; differences between expected future interest rates and ex post realizations.
 We assess their change in narrow windows around monetary policy announcements and macroeconomic releases in Norway and Sweden.
-Overall, it does not seem that communication of future policy plans improves markets' response to information, irrespective of whether or not IRPs are in place.
-Decomposition of market reactions into "target" and "path" factors, separating monetary policy actions from signals about the future, reveals that when monetary policy announcements have improved market forecasts in Norway or Sweden, this has occurred via policy actions only.
+Overall, communication of future policy plans do not improve markets’ response to information, irrespective of whether or not IRPs are in place.
+A decomposition of market reactions into responses to the current monetary policy action (“target”) and responses to signals about the future

 Keywords: monetary policy, interest rate paths, forward guidance, high-frequency data, forecasts